blahosyl/operator-game/README.md

 The difficulty of the puzzle is capped by making sure the result only has a maximum of 2 decimal places.
 Wheever this is not the case, a new equation is created.

+Negative integers are allowed for the solution of the equation, but not for the operands.

 [video]

 By default, the equation has 3 operands and 2 operators.
 The number of operands and operators in the equation can be changed by the [Operand selector toggle](#operand-selector-toggle).